ntzm/strict-casts/README.md

 - `stringToInt`
 - `stringToFloat`

+And the following general casts, which work with any input, but use strict casts when they can:

+- `toBool`
+- `toInt`
+- `toFloat`

 ## Why?

 PHP's inbuilt type casting is not strict at all, and will take almost any type and turn it into another, no matter how